nullbitsco/docs/snap/build_guide_en.md

 **How to I do X in firmware?**

 - See the QMK docs, or make a post on r/olkb for help.
+Is this the right r/ to point to?
+And can you add a link to which one you are trying to point to?
 - Make a post on the [r/nullbits](https://www.reddit.com/r/nullbits/) subreddit, or join the #firmware channel in the [nullbits discord server](https://discord.gg/eSegJcY).

 **Something else?**